Lamb and mutton vs Veal - Health impact and Nutrition Comparison

 A 100g serving of veal or lamb provides nearly 24.5g of high-quality protein.
 Both lamb and veal provide high levels of all essential amino acids.

 Lamb is significantly higher in fats.
 One hundred gram serving size of lamb contains 13g more fats than the same serving size of veal.

 However, the fat compositions of these two types of meat are very similar.
 Both veal and lamb contain higher amounts of unhealthy saturated fats, followed by monounsaturated fats, leaving polyunsaturated fats in the last place.

 Despite lamb being higher in fats, veal contains a slightly larger amount of cholesterol.

-It’s important to keep in mind that the fat content in meats can vary based on which part of the animal the given meat has been cut from.
+It’s important to keep in mind that the fat content in meats can vary based on which the cut of the meat.

 Like most non-processed meats, veal and lamb contain no notable amounts of carbohydrates.

-The chart below shows how much of your daily needs is covered by 300 grams of each product
+The chart below shows how much of your daily needs are covered by 300 grams of each product

-Meat is a great source of B complex vitamins.
+Meat is an excellent source of B complex vitamins.
 Lamb and veal are no exceptions.

-Lamb contains over 9 times more vitamin B12, almost 4 times more vitamin K and nearly 1.5 times more vitamin B1 and folate.
-Lamb also provides vitamin D, which is completely absent in veal.
+Lamb contains over nine times more vitamin B12, almost four times more vitamin K and nearly 1.5 times more vitamin B1 and folate.
+Lamb also provides vitamin D, which is entirely absent in veal.